-On May 1, 2014, the first drafts for all three City of San Diego led Water Quality Improvement Plans (Sections 1-3 and Lists of Potential Strategies for the San Dieguito, Los Peñasquitos, and Mission Bay Watershed Management Areas) were submitted to the San Diego Regional Water Quality Control Board for public review.
-The draft plans identify the watersheds’ priority conditions, sources and potential strategies.
+On May 1, 2014, the first draft for the Mission Bay & La Jolla Water Quality Improvement Plan (Sections 1-3 and Lists of Potential Strategies) was submitted to the San Diego Regional Water Quality Control Board for public review.
+The first draft of the plan identified the watershed's priority conditions, sources and potential strategies.

 4. Provide Data!